Romanitho/Winget-AutoUpdate/README.md

 This script executes **if the network is active/any version of Winget is installed/WAU is running as SYSTEM**.<br>
 If **ExitCode** is **1** from `_WAU-mods.ps1` then **Re-run WAU**.
 ## Custom scripts (Mods feature for Apps)
-From version 1.8.0, the Mods feature allows you to run additional scripts when upgrading or installing an app.
+The Mods feature allows you to run additional scripts when upgrading or installing an app.
 Just put the scripts in question with the **AppID** followed by the `-preinstall`, `-upgrade`, `-install`, `-installed` or `-notinstalled` suffix in the **mods** folder.

 >- Runs before upgrade/install: `AppID-preinstall.ps1`